ersheff/IMS322-Docs/docs/setup.md

 ### Autograding

-Assignments managed through GitHub will be run through an autograding process when they are committed and synced with any of the following words in the commit message:
+Assignments managed through GitHub will be run through an autograding process when they are committed and synced with "autograde" or "finished" as the commit message.

-- finished
-- finish
-- autograde

 The criteria checked during this process can be found on the [Style Guide](../style-guide) page.